MASJV/ecommerce-system/README.md

 |          | DELETE | `/api/v1/reviews/:reviewId`         | Delete review             |

-_Request and response bodies use standard DTOs as in your code._
+_Request and response bodies use standard DTOs as in the code._

 ---